-1 Policy on intimate personal relationships between vulnerable adults This staff guidance must be read alongside the Council's policy, Vulnerable Adults Intimate Personal Relationships.
+This staff guidance must be read alongside the Council's policy on Intimate Personal Relationships.
 The guidance is to assist staff in responding to situations where:

 - The person they are supporting may not have the capacity to consent to an intimate personal relationship - They are asked for advice and information by a person who does have the capacity to consent.